MasoniteFramework/docs/features/request.md

 ```
 ### Getting Dictionary Input

-If your input is a dictionary you can access nested data in two ways.Take this code example:
+If your input is a dictionary you can access nested data in two ways.
+Take this code example:

 ```python
 """